andy-twosticks/nebulous_stomp/md/nebulous_3.md

   which case it uses the request queue.
 But that's it.
 Conversely we should ensure that we don't NEED to set up targets in the R-R use case.

 * Message.respond_whatever changes to Message.respond_with_whatever, for clarity.
-These methods now return new Message objects.
+As now these messages return [queue, message] where message is a new Message object.
 They should be trivial wrappers for Message.new, or at worst, some other static creation method.
 (Message.in_reply_to is hopefully redundant?)

 * New Listener class wraps up StompHandler functionality for the R-R use case. consume yields each message on the queue; reply takes a Message and sends it.
 Seems as if Listener and Request needs